apollographql/apollo-server/docs/source/best-practices/schema-design.md

 ## Using interfaces

-**Interfaces** are a powerful way to build and use GraphQL schemas.
-A GraphQL Interface is an abstract type (meaning it can't be used directly in the schema as an Object type) which describes required fields that implementing types must include.
-A simple example would look like this:
+Interfaces are a powerful way to build and use GraphQL schemas through the use of _abstract types_.
+Abstract types can't be used directly in schema, but can be used as building blocks for creating explicit types.

+Consider an example where different types of books share a common set of attributes, such as _text books_ and _coloring books_.
+A simple foundation for these books might be represented as the following `interface`:

 ```graphql
 interface Book {